kelindar/bench/README.md

 ## Bench: Statistical Benchmarking for Go

-A **lightweight, statistical benchmarking library** for Go, designed for robust, repeatable, and insightful performance analysis using state-of-the-art BCa bootstrap inference.
-Bench makes it easy to:
+A **small, statistical benchmarking library** for Go, designed for robust, repeatable, and insightful performance analysis using state-of-the-art BCa bootstrap inference.

-- **Analyze performance** with BCa (Bias-Corrected accelerated) bootstrap for rigorous statistical significance
+- **Analyze performance** with BCa (Bias-Corrected and Accelerated) bootstrap for rigorous statistical significance
 - **Persist results** incrementally in Gob format for resilience and tracking
 - **Compare runs** and reference implementations with confidence intervals
 - **Format output** in clean, customizable tables
-- **Filter benchmarks** by name prefix for focused runs
-- **Configure sampling** for precise control
+- **Configurable** thresholds, sampling and other options for precise control

 **Use When**